unixwork/IM4/README.md

 is at an early stage, but some basic functionality works.

 Already implemented:
- - Simple contact list with only status
+ - Simple contact list with online status
  - Chat window
  - Encryption (OTR)
  - Basic configuration GUI